raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Use the below **How tos...** to get your second sprite animating as you had planned.
+Your could alter the second sprite's position, colour or size.

 --- collapse ---
 ---